kubevela/kubevela.github.io/docs/platform-engineers/traits/patch-trait.md

         }
 ```

 In `patch`, we declare the component object fields that this trait will patch to.
-If you want to modify other traits in this trait, you can use `patchOutputs`.

 The patch trait above assumes the target component instance have `spec.template.spec.affinity` field.
 Hence, we need to use `appliesToWorkloads` to enforce the trait only applies to those workload types have this field.

-At the same time, this patch also assumes that there is another trait bound to the component, and that there will be a `service` resource in this trait.
+Meanwhile, we use `// +patchStrategy=retainKeys` to override the conflict fields in the original component instance.

 Another important field is `podDisruptive`, this patch trait will patch to the pod template field,
 so changes on any field of this trait will cause the pod to restart, We should add `podDisruptive` and make it to be true
 to tell users that applying this trait will cause the pod to restart.

 Now the users could declare they want to add node affinity rules to the component instance as below: